insolar/insolar/docs/source/architecture.rst

 Light material nodes
 ++++++++++++++++++++

-Light material nodes are stateful and require recovery upon restart but only for recent data.
+Light material nodes are stateful and they automatically collect hot data and indices upon restart.
 On the Insolar network, light material nodes do the following:

 * build blocks;
-* manage data access;
+* manage data access and do audit;
 * provide caching for recent data;
 * enable scalability of network throughput;
 * perform data retrieval and storage operations for :ref:`virtual nodes <virtual>`;